Forbidden regimes in the distribution of bipartite quantum correlations due to multiparty entanglement: Abstract

 \section{Abstract}

-Monogamy is a nonclassical property that limits the amount of quantum correlation which can be shared among different parties in a multiparty quantum system.
-We show that the monogamy scores for the different quantum correlation measures are bounded above by the functions of genuine multipartite entanglement for a large majority of multiqubit pure states.
-We analytically show that the bound is universal for three-qubit states and identify the conditions for its validity in higher number of qubits.
-Moreover, we derive a set of necessary conditions to characterize the extremely small set of states that may violate the multiparty entanglement bound on monogamy score, and numerically observe that the bound is satisfied by almost all Haar uniformly generated multiqubit pure states.
-The results show that the distribution of bipartite quantum correlations in a multipartite system is restricted by its genuine multipartite entanglement content.
+Monogamy is a nonclassical property that limits the distribution of quantum correlation among subparts of a multiparty system.
+We show that monogamy scores for different quantum correlation measures are bounded above by functions of genuine multipartite entanglement for a large majority of pure multiqubit states.
+The bound is universal for all three-qubit pure states.
+We derive necessary conditions to characterize the states that violate the bound, which can also be observed by numerical simulation for a small set of states, generated Haar uniformly.
+The results indicate that genuine multipartite entanglement restricts the distribution of bipartite quantum correlations in a multiparty system.